-The James L. Jensen Undergraduate Summer Research Fellowship awards $1,000 to a declared undergraduate major in the College of Natural Sciences and Mathematics to engage in undergraduate summer research with a CNSM faculty member.
+The James L. Jensen Undergraduate Research Fellowship awards $1,000 to a declared undergraduate major in the College of Natural Sciences and Mathematics to engage in undergraduate research with a CNSM faculty member.

 This fellowship is awarded in honor of Dr. James L. Jensen, Dean of the College of Natural Sciences and Mathematics during the years 1993-1995.
 As a young faculty member, Dr. Jensen was known for his excellence in teaching and mentoring students engaged in research.
-The Jensen Undergraduate Summer Research Fellowship has been established to recognize and support an outstanding undergraduate engaged in research during the 2014 summer semester with a faculty member in the College of Natural Sciences and Mathematics.
+The Jensen Undergraduate Research Fellowship has been established to recognize and support outstanding undergraduate engaged in research during the Fall 2014, Spring 2015 or Summer 2015 with a faculty member in the College of Natural Sciences and Mathematics.

 Completed applications are due Monday, March 17, 2014 at 4:00 p.m.
 Submit completed applications to the Center for Scholarship Information, located in the University Student Union, Room 238 (across the courtyard from Sbarros).

 Selection will be made by a faculty committee convened by the Dean.